amiranda1911/project-manager-v2/README-en.md

 ### 4. JSON Server as a Mock Back-End
 - **Mock for Local Development**: JSON Server is used to simulate a REST API, allowing for testing and development of full CRUD functionality without requiring a real server.
-- **Ease of Configuration**: Chosen for its simplicity, JSON Server enables data storage for users and tasks without complex setup, ideal for prototypes or early project stages.
+- **Ease of Configuration**: Chosen for its simplicity, JSON Server enables data storage for users and tasks without complex setup.

 ### 5. User Authentication
 - **Simple Authentication Flow**: Implements authentication with basic credential storage, simplifying access for registered users.